jamesm224/ProSynTax-workflow/README.md

 ## How to build your own version of ProSynTax
 In the case that you wish to develop your own version of ProSynTax, we provided a smaller version of the dataset without any NCBI RefSeq Genomes (ProSynTax_v1.1_without_refseq.faa.bz2).
 This dataset contains the annotated *Prochlorcoccus*, *Synechococcus*, marine heterotrophs, and all of GORG-tropics.
 You can easily add additional genomes to this dataset.
 If you run into errors, ensure to update the names and nodes files with updated NCBI taxonomy.

-In the event that you would like to add new genomes to the ProSynTax database please follow the following steps.
+To add new genomes:
-1. Convert nucleotide sequences to protein sequences (ensure that no stop codons are present within the sequences)
+1. Convert nucleotide sequences to protein sequences (ensure that no stop codons are present within the sequences).
 2. For each genome ensure you create a unique identifier.
 They must be added to the end of each protein sequences.

             genome1-orf1_{identifier_number} -> i.e. >MIT0701-NODE1635_8000886

 4. Update the names/nodes files to ensure the new genomes are included.
 It must include NCBI names/nodes files and the unique names/nodes files for ProSynTax genomes.
-5. Add the new genomes to faa file available for download on Zenodo.
+5. Add protein sequences from your new genomes to the ProSynTax_v1.1_without_refseq.faa.bz2 (on Zenodo).
-6. If you want additional details on creating a custom kaiju database, please take a look at the Kaiju Github: https://github.com/bioinformatics-centre/kaiju
+6. Convert the new customized faa file into an fmi file following instructions at the Kaiju Github: [https://github.com/bioinformatics-centre/kaiju](https://github.com/bioinformatics-centre/kaiju#:~:text=to%20run%20Kaiju.-,Custom%20database,-It%20is%20also)